How to make a DPA request

 - We will charge a fee of £10 for this service.

 Requests for subject access should be made in writing.
 A request form is available for such purposes.
-A request may be received from the agent of an individual, in which case the agent must provide satisfactory evidence that he or she has the authority of the individual.
+A request may be received from the agent of an individual, in which case the agent must provide satisfactory evidence that they have the authority of the individual.

 Download the request form